telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 ![Rad Words Processing mail merge](images/RadWordsProcessing_MailMerge_01.png)

-If you want separate the items on several rows you need to clowse the group on the next row
+If you want to separate the items into several rows you need to close the group on the next row

 >caption Figure 2: Mail Merging on multiple rows row and the results